phuongxuanvo/orapig/doc/orapig.rst

 If you specify the --doc= option on the command line, the collected doc strings will be written to this file in reST format.

-Note: this is not done yet
+Note: this is not done yet.

 System Packages
 ---------------